cfbolz/pypy-15-blog/blogpost.rst

-This optimization really is the super-power of PyPy's optimizer, since it doesn't work only for primitive boxes but for any kind of object allocated on the heap with predictable lifetime.
+This optimization really is the super-power of PyPy's optimizer, since it doesn't work only for primitive boxes but for any kind of object allocated on the heap with a predictable lifetime.

 As an aside, while this kind of partial escape analysis is sort of new for object-oriented languages, it has actually existed in Prolog-based partial